Coconut Dipped Strawberries

 So, I was running low on coconut oil, but I knew I wanted to make these Coconut Dipped Strawberries for you.

-I went to the grocery store, and I was met with a dilemma.
-A new learning experience.
-Wow!
 I had to choose unrefined or refined coconut oil.
-For some reason, I had never seen this choice before.
+For some reason, I had never noticed this choice before.
 And I was intrigued.

-Unrefined or refined coconut oil
+coconut oil

 Bigger coconut flavor is what you’re looking for here.
 I mean there are only 3 ingredients in this recipe.
 And, you want big coconut flavor here!

 Now, the flip side of this is that refined coconut oil has less coconut flavor.
 Which means it’s better for general cooking (like veggies) or for baking non-coconut desserts.
-This also means that because refined coconut oil has fewer impurities, it has a higher smoke point, or you can cook at higher temperatures.
-So there are some reasons to use refined coconut oil, just choose which one you think will serve you best.

 And, well, all you need to do for this 3-ingredient recipe is melt the coconut oil, so high heat isn’t needed.

-Recipe Notes:
+Recipe Notes

-To toast the coconut, take a look here for tips and tricks, as well as two methods to choose from.
+To toast coconut, take a look here for tips and tricks, as well as two methods to choose from.

-I give measurements in the recipe card, but really you don’t need to be exact about it or anything.
-Some strawberries are bigger than others.
-Some people will dip more than others.
-Maybe you want to make a whole bunch of Coconut Dipped Strawberries.
 I was left with a little leftover oil and toasted coconut (which I put on my morning oatmeal) after I finished making all of my berries.
-So, the amounts are just guides on this.

 And, the berries can be made ahead, and kept in the fridge for a few days.
 Just make sure to use nice and fresh berries if you do make them ahead of time so they stay fresh and delicious.